 Integrity, accountability, and responsibility are cornerstones of the University of Mysore.
 The university renders academic freedom to all researchers to pursue knowledge and conduct advanced research without unreasonable interference or restriction from any quarters, norms, law, institutional regulations, or public pressure.
 Within the bounds of the university, a researcher is given apt freedom to inquire into the subject of study, to present research findings, to publish data and conclusions without control or censorship, in the manner, it is considered professionally appropriate.
-The researcher must exercise the freedom diligently and care must be taken to abhor violations of widely-recognized academic research standards, that represent serious offenses to the entire academic community and such things will be considered injurious to the Code of Ethics and Conduct for Research Scholars credibility of the University which strives to promote excellence in academic research.
+The researcher must exercise the freedom diligently and care must be taken to abhor violations of widely-recognized academic research standards, that represent serious offenses to the entire academic community and such things will be considered injurious to the credibility of the University which strives to promote excellence in academic research.